POptUS/template_repo/README.md

   * `m` - for a MATLAB implementation (e.g., [subA/m](https://github.com/POptUS/template_repo/tree/main/subA/m))
   * `py` - for a Python implementation (e.g., [subA/py](https://github.com/POptUS/template_repo/tree/main/subA/py))
   * Conventions for other languages __TBD__
+* Users of the code in the repository shall be able to use the code correctly by cloning the repository and setting appropriate path variables correctly based on the languages of each tool that they plan to use.
+* All public python packages shall be uploaded to [PyPi](https://pypi.org) so that users can choose to use the code via installation with pip and without having to clone the repository.
 * This repository shall be setup so that it can host as many python packages as desired (e.g., [mytemplate_pypkg](https://github.com/POptUS/template_repo/tree/main/mytemplate_pypkg) and [mytemplate2_pypkg](https://github.com/POptUS/template_repo/tree/main/mytemplate2_pypkg)).
 The python code